Faculty and Staff

 Eric is an instructor in Jazz Studies, Theory, and History.
 He is the director of

-the SBCC Concert Band and "Good Times" Jazz Ensemble.
-He holds a B.M. in Trombone
+the SBCC Concert Band, "Good Times" Jazz Ensemble, and Trombone Choir.
+He holds a

-James Mooy is an Assistant Professor who teaches Music Technology, Jazz Studies, and
+James Mooy is an Assistant Professor who teaches Music Appreciation and Applied Music

-Music Appreciation.
-He is the conductor of the SBCC Symphony Orchestra and the Lunch
+on Trumpet.
+He is the conductor of the SBCC Symphony Orchestra.
+He holds Bachelor's

 David Campos is an Adjunct Instructor who teaches piano and jazz studies.
 He is a